 Meet just a few of our amazing KinderCare teachers!

-An Artist's Heart
+A KinderCare Teacher With An Artist's Heart

 "My classroom is full of art!” says Mary Annthipie-Bane, an award-winning early childhood educator at KinderCare.
 Art and creative expression, she says, help children discover who they really are.